nofeaturesonlybugs/sqlh/README.md

 ## API Consistency and Breaking Changes
 I am making a very concerted effort to break the API as little as possible while adding features or fixing bugs.
 However this software is currently in a pre-1.0.0 version and breaking changes *are* allowed under standard semver.
 As the API approaches a stable 1.0.0 release I will list any such breaking changes here and they will always be signaled by a bump in *minor* version.

+* 0.3.0 ⭢ 0.4.0
+    + `Transact(fn)` was correctly rolling the transaction back if `fn` returned `err != nil`; however the error from `fn` and any potential error from the rollback were not returned from `Transact()`.
+        This is fixed in `0.4.0` and while technically a bug fix it *also* changes the behavior of `Transact()` to (correctly) return errors as it should have been doing.
+As this is a potentially breaking change in behavior I have bumped the minor version for this patch.
 * 0.2.0 ⭢ 0.3.0
     + `grammar.Default` renamed to `grammar.Sqlite` -- generated SQL is same as previous version.
     + `grammar.Grammar` is now an interface where methods now return `(*statements.Query, error)`